Steve-Crown35/100-day-python/README.md

 # 100-day-python
 This is for python course on Udemy

-#Pizza Delivery App: the question is as follows:
+#Build a Pizza Delivery App: the question is as follows:
 Instructions
 Congratulations, you've got a job at Python Pizza.
 Your first job is to build an automatic pizza order program.